 Mixing with the best is one thing, but beating them is another, and it’s a big ask for Peugeot to return from the fight as a champion.
-Peugeot needed to ensure that comfort and refinement, decent driving dynamics, strong efficiency and plenty of technology were all present in the 208 if it truly wanted to shake up the supermini sector.
-How did it do?
+Peugeot needed to ensure that comfort and refinement, decent driving dynamics, strong efficiency and plenty of technology were all present in the 208 if it truly wanted to shake up the supermini sector, and in many respects it has succeeded.

 The 208, along with the new Vauxhall Corsa, sits on PSA Group’s new CMP small car platform.
 The platform has been designed from the outset to offer different powertrain configurations, so that means the 208 can come with a petrol engine, a diesel engine or as a pure-electric vehicle.
 Options for the 208 run to a 1.2-litre, three-cylinder turbocharged petrol with either 75bhp, 99bhp, or 128bhp, a 1.5-litre diesel with 99bhp or a 134bhp full-electric version.

-Although the car is only available in a five-door bodystyle, Peugeot has introduced six trim-levels for the 208 range - Active, Active Premium, Allure, Allure Premium, GT and GT Premium.
+Although the car is only available in a five-door bodystyle, Peugeot offers five trim-levels for the 208 range - Active Premium, Allure, Allure Premium, GT and GT Premium.
 All are available with petrol, diesel or all-electric powertrains, with the exception of the GT Premium that cannot be ordered in combination with the diesel unit.

 The competition is fierce in this sector and as well as the cars we’ve already mentioned, the likes of the Skoda Fabia, Hyundai i20, Kia Rio and Toyota Yaris should not be discounted.
 The Mazda 2 and Citroen C3, meanwhile, also provide an individual take on what makes a great supermini and will probably be considered by the kind of buyer who’s attracted by the 208’s sharp looks.